ShiningLava/ipmi_fan_script/README.md

 # *  *  *  *  * user-name  command to be executed

 # Need these to run on 30-sec boundaries, keep commands in sync.
+# Change ./fanscript.sh to the location of the script.
+Probably ~/ipmi_fan_script/fanscript.sh
 * * * * * ./fanscript.sh
 * * * * * sleep 15; ./fanscript.sh
 * * * * * sleep 30; ./fanscript.sh